CohenNaama/book-finder/README.md

 1. User types a query in the **hero search bar**.
 2. Request sent via Axios to Flask endpoint `/api/books/search?q=...`.
 3. Flask calls Google Books API, normalizes response, and caches it.
-4. React Query updates state and re-renders results grid.
+4. React Query updates state and re-renders results table.
 5. Clicking a book opens a **Book Details page**, with description, author, and cover image.

 ---